Female footballer: 'When I see the Taliban on the street, I feel so scared' | DW | 20.08.2021

 "Now they are searching house to house," she says.
 "In the last four days, I haven't been able to sleep because I fear they will come.
 It used to be just a nightmare, but now it's true.
 It's becoming reality.
 My mind can't accept it.
 Every time I think it's a dream and that when I wake up it will be ok.
 But when I see them outside in the streets, I feel so scared."

-Jane's words don't just convey the terror of the situation she finds herself in, but also the great pride she takes in belonging to a progressive generation of women, a generation which made huge strides far beyond the pitch, where she had relished the opportunity to represent her nation.
+Jane's words don't just convey the terror of the situation she finds herself in, but also the great pride she takes in belonging to a progressive generation of women, one which made strides far beyond the pitch, where she had relished the opportunity to represent her nation.

 Following the fall of the Taliban in 2001, efforts were made to promote the women's game in Afghanistan with a team eventually formed in 2005.
 Nine years later, former advisor to world governing body FIFA, Monika Staab, discussed the progress made in the country.